Statistics Explained

 Annual number of transacted dwellings: changes

-Luxembourg is the only country that showed a decrease in the number of transacted dwellings every year in the 5 most recent years (2019 to 2023).
+Luxembourg is the only country covered that showed a decrease in the number of transacted dwellings every year over the most recent 5 years (2019 to 2023).

 Figure 2: Annual number of transacted dwellings